JosephTLyons/GUI-Delay-Time-Calculator/README.md

 4. Right Click to access velocity sensitve scrolling on slider
 5. Repositioned all controls to be in close proximity and left room for tap to set delay button

+April 15, 2017 - V 1.0 intial release:

-Features to add:
+Features still to add:

 * App Icon
-* Tap Tempo Feature from BPM app
+* Tap Tempo Feature from BPM app (coming in 1.2 - soon)
 * Change to whole BPM values and use modifier buttons to access 1/10th notes (or any other method to access these values